BryanLong14/bryan-tyler-collaborating-with-git/drills/version-3/README.md

 4. Once you've completed one task, slack your partner to start theirs.
 Do this 5 times.
 5. When you complete the process with working code, you should both submit the link to the repo.

-## Tyler - You should both create an array of numbers in a Javascript file, if there isn't one.
-Write a funciton that multiplies them togehter. <br>
+## Tyler - Both created an array of numbers in a Javascript file, if there isn't one.
+Wrote a funciton that multiplies them togehter. <br>
 ## Bryan - Created a new dogs.HTML file.
 Link to it from index.html<br>
 ## Tyler - Edited the dogs.HTML file.
 Add a paragraph about something you like.<br>
 ## Bryan - Created an array of objects.
 Each object has a name and age.<br>